ycexiao/scikit-package/doc/source/snippets/github-codecov-setup.rst

 .. _codecov-token-setup:

-We also want to ensure that tests are written for incoming code and that reports appear in the incoming PR, as shown below.
+We also want to ensure we report that tests are written for the incoming code and report in the incoming PR as shown below:

 .. image:: ../img/codecov-pr.png
     :alt: codecov-in-pr-comment